pvdabeel/prolog/Documentation/Handbook/05-doc-proof-literals.md

 ## The universal literal format

-Every term that flows through the portage-ng pipeline — from rules to prover to planner to printer — uses the same universal format:
+Every term that flows through the portage-ng pipeline — from rules to prover to orderer to printer — uses the same universal format:

 ```
 Repo://Entry:Action?{Context}